-It is the cost incurred to handle and store the inventory generally range between 15%-40% of total inventory cost which further includes the costs attributable to storage and material handling charges, the financing cost, the opportunity cost of holding inventories, insurance, taxes, and obsolescence cost.
-Inventory holding cost may vary business to business as it depends on many factors such as inventory holding days, buying the premises vs financing warehouse facilities, the average cost of capital, etc.
+It is the cost incurred to handle and store the inventory generally range between 15%-40% of total inventory cost, which further includes the costs attributable to storage and material handling charges, the financing cost, the opportunity cost of holding inventories, insurance, taxes, and obsolescence cost.
+Inventory holding costs may vary business to business as it depends on many factors such as inventory holding days, buying the premises vs. financing warehouse facilities, the average cost of capital, etc.

 This article has been a guide to what is holding cost and its definition.
 Here we discuss components and formula to calculate inventory holding cost with the help of some examples.
 You can learn more from the following articles –